Silicon tetraazide

 Silicon tetraazide is a thermally unstable binary compound of silicon and nitrogen with a nitrogen content of 85.7% (by molar mass).
 This high-energy compound combusts spontaneously and can only be studied in a solution.
-A further coordination to a six-fold coordinated structure such as a hexaazidosilicate ion [Si(N3)6](2−) or as an adduct with bicationic ligands Si(N3)4*L2 will result in relatively stable, crystalline solids that can be handled at room temperature.
+A further coordination to a six-fold coordinated structure such as a hexaazidosilicate ion [Si(N3)6](2−) or as an adduct with bidentate ligands Si(N3)4*L2 will result in relatively stable, crystalline solids that can be handled at room temperature.

 Preparation

 Silicon tetraazide is synthesized by conversion of silicon tetrachloride with sodium azide in benzene.

 The reaction of silicon tetrachloride with an excess of sodium azide at room temperature in acetonitrile will result in the formation of sodium hexaazidosilicate (Na2[Si(N3)6]) which by adding ligands such as 2,2′-bipyridine and 1,10-phenanthroline will result in stable silicon tetraazide adducts.
 Other bases such as pyridine and tetramethylethylenediamine will not react with the hexaazidosilicate ion.

 Another preparation of a bis(triphenylphosphine)iminium hexaazidosilicate salt [(Ph3P)2N]2[Si(N3)6] is possible by conversion of bis(triphenylphosphine)iminium azide [(Ph3P)2N]N3 with silicon tetrachloride in acetonitrile, where Ph is phenyl.